joyrider3774/sokoban_funkey/README.md

 Once your level pack is finished you can just zip your level pack directory and release it to the public.
 They will then have to unzip your level pack in the level packs directory and it will be shown inside the game.

 User made levels and packs are saved in the ".sokoban_levelpacks" folder.
-On the windows this folder is located in the same directory as the executable.
-In linux or if a HOME environment variable is set it will be located in "$HOME/.sokoban_levelpacks"
+In linux or if a HOME environment variable is set it will be located in "$HOME/.sokoban_levelpacks" On Funkey this will be "/mnt/FunKey/.sokoban_levelpacks"

 ### Sok/txt (ascii) Level Packs
 This version of sokoban supports .sok and .txt files that define sokoban levels in a text file format.